Atlatlahucan: Geography

+Climate

 The climate is considered temperate-cold, with an average annual temperature of 20°C (68°F).
 There is 1,005 mm3 (35.6 inches) of annual precipitation.

+Hydrography

 Water resources include the ravine of El Salto or Totolapan (waterfall), which joins the Arroyo del Bosque (stream of the woods) in Oaxtepec, and the ravine that flows into the Yautepec River.

-The municipality of Atlatlahucan is based on a series of projections forming ravines that separate the hills of the municipality.
-The north part of the municipality and parts of the southeast are hilly, covering 7.4% of the surface area.
-Northern valleys cover 67%, and southern plains cover 25%.